tjworks/tapdata-docs-en/docs/user-guide/error-code-solution.md

 * Refer to the error message below, compare the erroneous fields' types in the source and destination databases.
 If inconsistent, use database DDL or similar commands to correct it, then run the task again.
 * Use the [JS processing node](data-pipeline/data-development/process-node.md#js-process) to filter out erroneous fields.
 For instance, if the problematic field is `field1`, the corresponding JS would be `record.remove('field1')`.
-* If the JS processing node changes the data type, the new type should be passed to Tapdata Cloud using the syntax provided below the JS editing box.
+* If the JS processing node changes the data type, the new type should be passed to Tapdata using the syntax provided below the JS editing box.
 Delete the target table and run the task again.

 ## 10007